 In this edition, Fayetteville Police Chief Greg Tabor discusses his 34-year-career at the agency he retires from on Sept.
 20, 2019.
 Our interview includes his thoughts on the challenges of being a law enforcement officer, the changing nature of law enforcement, leadership and the community he’s served since 1985.
 Other editions of “Speaking of Arkansas” as well as other podcasts from the Northwest Arkansas Democrat-Gazette can be found at nwaonline.com/podcast.
 You can also subscribe to the Northwest Arkansas Democrat-Gazette’s podcasts through Spotify, SoundCloud, Stitcher, Apple Podcast and other popular podcast apps.
 Additional information about the Fayetteville Police Department can be found at https://www.fayetteville-ar.gov/167/Police-Department Contact “Speaking of Arkansas” host Greg Harton, editorial page editor of the Northwest Arkansas Democrat-Gazette, at [email protected] or by calling (479) 872-5026.

-Michael Bennett-Spears of Siloam Springs is a Democratic candidate for District 87 in the Arkansas House of Representatives.
-Bennett-Spears is a marketing and events...
+Megan Godfrey of Springdale is a Democratic candidate for District 89 in the Arkansas House of Representatives.
+A map of District 89 can be...

 In this edition of Speaking of Arkansas, Gov. Asa Hutchinson speaks about agricultural trade between Arkansas and China; a November election proposal to make...